 As the failure of two consecutive monsoon seasons was blamed for the water shortage, the city turned to climate independent water sources.
 Three desalination plants have been built in Tamil Nadu since 2009, with a fourth, and possibly fifth, in the pipeline.
 City residents are worried about construction, maintenance and operating costs while the state’s high reliance on coal-powered electricity plants have also fuelled concerns about the effect additional desalination plants could have on Tamil Nadu.

 As water levels in dams diminish, the region also faces a looming electricity crisis.
 Water reservoirs in Tamil Nadu are reportedly 82 per cent lower than normal.
 Poor water management is partly responsible for the state’s dire situation.
-In 2015, parts of the state, mainly around Chennai, flooded.
+Parts of the state, mainly around Chennai, flooded in 2015.
 Due to poorly maintained rainwater harvesting infrastructure, much of the water, which could have been harvested and stored for later use, was lost.